Cat Body Language - Examples and Pictures

 There are certain cat behaviors that can be easily misinterpreted, especially if compared to a dog’s body language.
 Some of the most common cat body language myths include:

-• A crouching cat: if you notice your cat stooping, attentive and/or ready to start running, it is a sign that your cat feels threatened or alert.
+• A crouching cat: if you notice your cat stooping, attentive, and/or ready to start running, it is a sign that your cat feels threatened or alert.
+This posture is often accompanied by dilated pupils and ears flat against the head, indicating that your cat is ready for action.

 • Cat spraying: can occur in both male and female cats.
-When your cat ‘‘sprays’’ urine everywhere, it is a common sign of: sexual behavior, stress or marking.
+When your cat ‘‘sprays’’ urine everywhere, it is a common sign of: sexual behavior, stress, or marking.
 For more, discover everything you need to know about pheromones in cats here.
+Furthermore, understanding the reasons behind spraying can help in addressing behavioral issues effectively.

 How cats communicate: cat postures